PaperStrike/wrightplay/README.md

 wrightplay --watch
 ```

-Watch the setup and test files for changes and automatically rerun the tests.
+Monitor test file changes and trigger automatic test reruns.
 Defaults to `false`.

+Please be aware that on certain platforms, particularly in the context of large-scale projects, this feature might silently fail or raise some errors.

 ### browser